Russian tennis players collect 3 titles at US Open tuneups - ExBulletin

 She used that time to go to her training base in Italy and work on her game and herself.

-She started working with a mental coach (I can’t thank her enough, Samsonova said on Sunday).
+She began working with a mental coach (“I can’t thank her enough,” Samsonova said on Sunday).
 She tried to improve her topspin forehand, serve and return, which all paid off as she beat reigning US Open champion Emma Raducanu in the quarter-finals and against Kanepi in the final.

 Until a few weeks ago, she wasn’t sure if she could play in Washington at all.
 That’s because her visa was due to expire in July and she was told there might not be enough time to complete the extension application process.